 The mission of Hubbard Street Dance Chicago is to bring artists, art, and audiences together to enrich, engage, educate, and change lives through the experience of dance.
-Now celebrating its 40th Anniversary Season, Hubbard Street continues to be an innovative force, supporting its creative talent while presenting repertory by major international artists.
+Now celebrating its 42nd Season, Hubbard Street continues to be an innovative force, supporting its creative talent while presenting repertory by major international artists.

 Hubbard Street Dance Chicago grew out of the Lou Conte Dance Studio at LaSalle and Hubbard Streets in 1977, when Lou Conte gathered an ensemble of four dancers to perform in senior centers across Chicago.
 Barbara G. Cohen soon joined the company as its first Executive Director.
 Conte continued to direct the company for 23 years, during which he initiated and grew relationships with both emerging and established artists including Nacho Duato, Daniel Ezralow, Jiří Kylián, Ohad Naharin, Lynne Taylor-Corbett and Twyla Tharp.